Assassination of Wallenstein: Background

 Portrait of Wallenstein by Michiel Jansz. van Mierevelt.

 Albrecht von Wallenstein was born on 24 September 1584, into the noble Bohemian Waldstein family.
 On 28 August 1599, he enrolled into the University of Altdorf but was soon expelled due to his involvement in brawls.
 He spent the next couple of years traveling around Europe.
 In 1604, he enlisted as an ensign into the military of the Holy Roman Empire.
 He fought during the closing stage of the Long Turkish War, rising to the rank of colonel by the outbreak of Bocskai uprising during which he commanded a unit of Bohemian Estates militia.
 In 1607, he became the chamberlain of Ferdinand of Styria, future Ferdinand II, Holy Roman Emperor.
 In May 1609, he married Lucretia Vičkov, a widow of considerable means who died in 1614 granting Wallenstein her property.
 Wallenstein had previously secured his fortune by converting from the Protestant Unity of the Brethren denomination to Catholicism during the ongoing Recatholicazation campaign in Bohemia.

 At the outbreak of the 1618 Bohemian Revolt, he demonstrated his loyalty to the crown by fighting his former coreligionists represented by the Bohemian Estates.
 A unit of cuirassiers whom he had recruited at his own expense fought at the decisive Battle of White Mountain which ended the revolt in the crown's favor.
-In 1623, Wallenstein married Elizabeth von Harrach the daughter of Karl von Harrach an influential member of Emperor Ferdinand's Geheimrat (Privy Council).
+In 1623, Wallenstein married Elizabeth von Harrach, the daughter of Karl von Harrach, an influential member of Emperor Ferdinand's Geheimrat (Privy Council).
 Harrach's two other daughters married Adam Erdmann Trčka von Lípa and Wallenstein's cousin Max von Waldstein.
-Wallenstein's newly acquired connections and riches enabled him to purchase vast estates formerly belonging to rebel barons, loan the emperor vast sums of money and raise thousands of troops.
-He campaigned extensively during the Thirty Years' War, repelling incursions by the pretender to the Hungarian throne, Gabriel Bethlen, defeating the Mansfeldian army in the Palatinate campaign of 1623.
+Wallenstein's newly acquired connections and riches enabled him to purchase vast estates formerly belonging to rebel barons, loan the emperor vast sums of money, and raise thousands of troops.
+He campaigned extensively during the Thirty Years' War, repelling incursions by the pretender to the Hungarian throne, Gabriel Bethlen, and defeating the Mansfeldian army in the Palatinate campaign of 1623.
 Those successes were followed by victories against the Danes between 1626 and 1628, which ended their intervention into the war.
 In February 1628, Wallenstein wrote off 4,750,000 florins of debt to the imperial treasury in exchange for being elevated to imperial prince and receiving the Duchy of Mecklenburg.
 His army was now triple the size of that of the Catholic League, the empire's biggest ally.
 His meteoric rise to power was unprecedented in its scale, becoming increasingly controversial among the members of the League who feared that their own possessions might be confiscated shall they disobey the emperor's command.